design-first/system-runtime-documentation/docs/Extend System Runtime.md

 ```

 All the modifications to the source code of System Runtime will:
-*  generate System Runtime core system in the **/build** directory,
+*  build System Runtime core system in the **/build** directory and
-*  generate System Runtime core module for the server library,
+*  build System Runtime core module for the server library.
-*  run eshint checks and many server tests.

 ### Update source code